 Tempeh is similar to tofu and great for adding protein and texture in dishes.
-Here's a delicious section of vegan tempeh recipes to make.
+Here's we discover how to use it in a delicious section of vegan tempeh recipes.

-But all jokes aside, tempeh has been soaring in popularity in Western cooking in recent years thanks to its firm yet ever-so-slightly chewy texture which makes it a delicious vegan meat substitute protein in dishes.
+Tempeh has been soaring in popularity in Western cooking in recent years thanks to its firm yet chewy texture which makes it a delicious vegan meat substitute protein in dishes.

 If you’ve not tried vegan tempeh recipes before or if you’re looking for high protein vegan recipes, here’s a delicious section of vegan dinner recipes to try today.